tim-smart/droff/packages/droff/README.md

 - There isn't much documentation
 - There isn't anything implemented for Voice channels
 - Some caches will be missing
+- No benchmarking / optimization has been done at this point

 Pull requests are more than welcome :)